graded-cs-resources/IB-Computer-Science-Notes/unit1/00_Intro.md

 **Computer Science** concerns itself with all of these layers, but focuses on the abstract over the physical.
 At the end of this course, you will NOT be ready to get a job as a software developer, nor as an engineer.
 That takes on-the-job training and a level of specificity this course won't be able to give you.
 But you'll have a basic understanding of the entire scope of how computers work and communicate, and the beginnings of an ability to mold them to your desires.

 Let's get to it.

+## Study Materials

+Every reading will include a section like this at the end, with suggestions for things to make to study later.
+Regularly returning to this content will enable you to remember for a long time - two years!

+### Flashcards
+Make flash cards OR a deck on http://quizlet.com for the following terms from this intro.
+On the back, write a 2-3 bullet point summary.
+We will return to some of these terms later, and you can add more bullet points then.

+* hardware
+* software
+* abstraction
+* transistors
+* fundamental operations
+* machine language
+* assembly language
+* programming language